SpokeU/ContentManagementApi/doc/knowledge-graph-discovery/building-info-graph.md

 ```

-You can see it added a return type to fullyQualifiedSignature already while it shouldn't
+You can see it added a return type to fullyQualifiedSignature already while it shouldn't.
+And it doesn't do it when structure is more flat

 ## Importance of formatting before processing
 LLM seems to perform much worse if a code is formatted in specific way.
 For example if a throws in method declaration is declared in separate line it cannot figure out proper start & end of the method block.

 This leads to a preprocessing phase with formatting a code by specific formatting rules for best LLM results which are yet to find for each specific language and case

+## Different Models
+Different models produce different result.
+And where one may struggle the other won't have those issue but will have other.

+### Gemini
+#### Pros:
+More Consistent output.
+Even on larger files I get same output by calling it multiple times

+#### Cons:
+Completely ignores description of a field when using json_schema.
+This way any important instructions should be separate in PROMPT
+`
+"responseMimeType": "application/json",
+"responseSchema": {
+`

+### OpenAI
+#### Cons:
+Not consistent
+Skips closing brace of a method to capture